kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	The Kappa number is a widely used measurement in the pulp and paper industry.
 It can be measured on-line, and indicates the severity of chemical treatment that must be applied to a wood pulp to obtain a given level of whiteness (i.e. the pulp's bleachability).
 Data on the `website <http://datasets.connectmv.com/info/kappa-number>`_ contain the Kappa values from a pulp mill.
 Use the first 2000 data points to construct a Shewhart monitoring chart for the Kappa number.
 You may use any subgroup size you like.
 Then use the remaining data as your phase II (testing) data.
 Does the chart perform as expected?

 .. answer::
+	:fullinclude: no
+	:short: The intention of this question is for you to experience the process of iteratively calculating limits from phase I data and applying them to phase 2 data.

 	The intention of this question is for you to experience the process of iteratively calculating limits from phase I data and applying them to phase 2 data.